 He continued: “We have no financial restrictions.
-If I hadn’t been confident maybe we’d have done something.
+If I hadn’t been confident maybe we would have done something.
 But there was only one player I would have brought here and that move was sealed off quite early by the club he went to.

-Tonight’s encounter with his old club Rangers presents Ferguson with the kind of decision he relishes.
+Tomorrow night’s Champions League encounter with his old club Rangers presents him with the kind of decision he relishes.

-After confirming he is looking past Neville and Giggs as his captain, the return of Rio Ferdinand from a knee injury means Ferguson has a straight choice between the England skipper and central defensive partner Nemanja Vidic, who has performed well in the role so far this season.
+After confirming he is looking past Neville and Giggs as his captain, the return of Rio Ferdinand from the knee injury he suffered on the first day of World Cup training with England means Ferguson has a straight choice between the Three Lions skipper and central defensive partner Nemanja Vidic, who has performed well in the role so far this season.

 It is a not insignificant choice, which may reveal much about how much trust Ferguson has in Ferdinand’s body given the number of matches the stylish central defender has missed over the past two years.